jcoreNL/luwak/index.md

 As the Java programming language is called after the Java coffee, everything comes beautifully together.

 ### Credits
-The used favicon is a free vector iamge by VectorStock.
+The used favicon is a free vector image by VectorStock.
 You can find it [here](https://www.vectorstock.com/royalty-free-vector/asian-palm-civet-head-face-vector-33880719).